HaftamuM/FastSnake/README.md

 # FastSnake
-# A simple java script game
+# A simple java snake game that i desinged using a java script